 You can also boot the installation system over the network without needing any local media like CDs/DVDs or USB sticks.
-If you already have a netboot-infrastructure available (i.e. you are already running DHCP and TFTP)

-services in your network), this allows an easy and fast deployment of a large number of machines.
+If you already have a netboot-infrastructure available (i.e. you are already running DHCP and TFTP services in your network), this allows an easy and fast deployment of a large number of machines.
 Setting up the necessary infrastructure requires a certain level of technical experience, so this is not recommended for novice users.
-This is the preferred installation technique for 32-bit MIPS (little-endian).